AppleGreen Cottage

 marble maze template

-Clip the corners and any excess fabric on seam allowance for a good fit and to reduce bulk on edges.
+Clip the corners and any excess fabric on the seam allowance for a good fit and to reduce bulk on edges.
 (But be careful not to snip into any stitches!)

 Turn right side out.
 Push the corners out using a point turner tool, a knitting needle, or a chopstick.